Clergy and Staff

 Deacon Whyte was called to the Church of the Epiphany in 2004, where he continues to volunteer his time.
 He works with the volunteers and guests at the weekly dinner program for the homeless, offering pastoral care to all.
 His liturgical ministry in the parish is to proclaim the Gospel, prepare the table for Holy Communion, and receive gifts at the altar.
 He preaches at least once a year.
 And every Sunday he dismisses the congregation at the end of the mass.

-A deacon’s ministry is that of servanthood, as stated in the ordination examination on page 543 of the BCP.
+A deacon’s ministry is that of servanthood, as stated in the ordination examination on page 543 of the Book of Common Prayer.
 “You are to serve all people, particularly the poor, the weak, the sick and the lonely.”
 This ministry Deacon Whyte takes very seriously.

 Director of Day School